unisa-hpc/RISCV-NN/benchmarks/amd64/00/readme.md

 **ARCH**: `AMD64`

-Multiplication vs. Shift with scalar and AVX2 instructions using inline assembly.
+Inline assembly for compare the latency of MUL and SHIFT instructions in scalar and AVX2 relatively.

 ## Sub Benchmarks